MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 **Note:** When writing this post, I struggled to find a simple, generic, way of what an Inception Pipeline does in each of the use cases below.
 Terms like product, feature, service, etc just didn't cover all the possible scenarios.
 The best term I could think up was *aspect*.
 Hopefully the term *aspect* makes sense (or soon will), so let’s get started!

-### What every AWS Account needs
+### What Every AWS Account Needs

 ![account and aspect pipelines]({{ site.url }}/img/inception-pipelines/part-4-what-every-account-needs.png)

-The above diagram represents a very strong opinion that I have. which is that every AWS account must have at least two Inception Pipelines.
+The above diagram represents a very strong opinion that I have, which is that every AWS account must have at least two Inception Pipelines.

 The first pipeline performs actions and manages the state of the account (aka the account-level pipeline).
-The obvious items here are things like IAM users/groups/roles/etc, account wide KMS keys, Route 53 hosted zones, etc. The idea here is that anything that changes stuff at the account level is kept together in this pipeline.
+The obvious items here are things like IAM users/groups/roles/etc, account wide KMS keys, Route 53 hosted zones, etc. The idea here is anything that changes stuff at the account level is kept together in this pipeline.
 I would also say it is typically the slower changing items; created once then never really change.

-The second, and subsequent, pipeline is for doing stuff within the account; they are an aspect of why the account exists in the first place.
+The second, and subsequent, pipeline is for doing stuff within the account; they are an *aspect* of why the account exists in the first place.
 For example, if the account is for hosting a static website, this is where you put in all the CloudFormation code for configuring CloudFront, S3 buckets, Route 53 domain entries, etc. These items are more likely to have constant change and/or be more transient in lifespan.
-Another way to think about these aspects is that they are aspects that you want to delete (with the pipeline) but not delete the account.
+Another way to think about these is that they are aspects that you want to delete (with the pipeline) but not delete the account.

-### What every organisation should have
+### What Every Organisation Should Have

 ![aws accounts]({{ site.url }}/img/inception-pipelines/part-4-what-every-organisation-needs.png)

 #### Root AWS Account

 AWS accounts follow a tree like structure where an account can have zero to many child accounts.
 At the very top of this hierarchy is the root account.
 This account should be one of the most locked down accounts you have in the tree, both in terms of what people can do and the AWS services that are run inside it.
-Ideally in here there is only a single Inception Pipeline which is used to manage things which are global.
+Ideally, in here there is only a single Inception Pipeline which is used to manage things which are global.

 A perfect use case here is defining IAM users that can assume roles in other accounts.
 This gives you the following benefits: